Safeguards, Co-Benefits & SDGs

 Beyond "Do No Harm" + Create Co-Benefits

-The principle of "do no harm" can evolve into "create co-benefits" or initiatives that go beyond harm prevention to deliver added value to biodiversity and communites.
+The principle of "do no harm" can evolve into "create co-benefits" or initiatives that go beyond harm prevention to deliver added value to biodiversity and communities.
 Co-benefits can include:

 Promoting ecosystem services and biodiversity,